Lead-acid vs. Lithium Battery Comparison

 Lightweight and Small

-If you were to compare the average lithium-ion battery with an average lead-acid battery, you’ll notice the former is about one third the weight of the latter.
+If you were to compare the average lithium-ion batteries with an average lead-acid battery, you’ll notice the former is about one third the weight of the latter.
 In terms of volume, lithium-ion models are half the size.
 And given the purpose of the battery along with the fact that you’ll be storing it for a very long time, the smaller the better.

 A Sleek Design